Poetry, Presence and Vision: Join me Live at Omega this Fall—and more...

 PPS: Hit "reply" to this email if you want a list of the 10 senators who might lean to a no vote.

-At Align Your Story Writing School, we bring traditional literary and creative writing studies together with mindfulness, embodied practices, and social and environmental engagement.
+Join 30,000+ other mindful writers and find tools, tips Find tips, classes and resources Align Your Story Writing School, we bring traditional literary and creative writing studies together with mindfulness, embodied practices, and social and environmental engagement.
 Join a community of over 25,000 other mindful writers.
 Get the tools and community to write your best work.

-Read more from Hi!
-I'm Nadia Colburn—writer, teacher, yogi, activist
+Read more from Nadia Colburn, PhD